airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

 #### <a name="component_values"></a>Component value

-A particular value for a component available in a message.
+*Object* *nullable*.
+A particular value for a component in a message.
 Example:

     {
         "id": "M",